Template fitting of WMAP 7-year data: anomalous dust or flattening synchrotron emission?: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the use of the Legacy Archive for Microwave Background Data Analysis (LAMBDA).
-Support for LAMBDA is provided by the NASA Office of Space Science. \ch{Some of the results in this paper have been derived using the HEALPix \citep{2005Gorski} package.} CD acknowledges an STFC Advanced Fellowship and an ERC grant under the FP7. \ch{We thank the anonymous reviewer for their rigorous, constructive comments.}
+Support for LAMBDA is provided by the NASA Office of Space Science. \ch{Some of the results in this paper have been derived using the HEALPix \citep{2005Gorski} package.} CD acknowledges an STFC Advanced Fellowship and an ERC grant under the FP7. \ch{This research was supported by the Agence Nationale de Recherche (ANR-08-CEXC-0002-01).} \ch{We thank the anonymous reviewer for their rigorous, constructive comments.}